-In 2008, the Bank signed Memoranda of Understanding (MoUs) with the Export-Import Bank of China (China Exim-bank) and with the China Development Bank (CDB).
-A MOU was also signed with the Agricultural Bank of China Limited (ABC) in 2011.
-The MOU’s promote co-financing, knowledge sharing and joint analytical work in the areas of trade finance, private sector, agribusiness and clean energy as well as to promote knowledge sharing and joint analytical work in priority areas.
-The Bank has also organized a Business Opportunity Seminar in Beijing in June 2009 for Chinese private sector and financial institutions.
+The Bank has signed MOUs with the Export-Import Bank of China, China Development Bank (CDB) and the Agricultural Bank of China.
+These MOU’s promote co-financing, knowledge sharing and joint analytical work in trade finance, the private sector, agribusiness and clean energy, and also promotes knowledge sharing and joint analytical work in priority areas.

-In 2014, the Bank and China entered into a US $2 billion co-financing fund known as the Africa Growing Together Fund (AGTF).
-The resources from the AGTF are being used alongside the AfDB’s own resources to finance eligible sovereign and non-sovereign guaranteed development projects in Africa.
-The Africa Growing Together Fund (AGTF) will be jointly backed by the People’s Bank of China and AfDB to support sovereign and non-sovereign guaranteed development projects.
-The AGTF is a key instrument to accompany the Bank as it implements the Bank’s Ten Year Strategy (TYS) and the High 5s priority areas.
+China and the Bank Group established the Africa Growing Together Fund (AGTF), which became operational in November 2014 with an envelope of US $2 billion for 10 years.
+These resources are being used alongside the Bank’s own resources to finance eligible sovereign and non-sovereign guaranteed development projects in Africa.
+The People’s Bank of China and the Bank will jointly back the AGTF to support sovereign and non-sovereign guaranteed development projects.
+The AGTF is a key instrument to accompany the Bank as it implements its Ten Year Strategy and High 5s priority areas.